Table of Contents

 StreetEasy has a calculator that is used to determine how long it would take to own your home before it makes financial sense.
-Earlier this year, the median for New York City was 4.9 years, with it at 7.4 years for Manhattan, 4.4 years in Brooklyn, and 3 years in Queens.
+Earlier this year, the median for New York City was 4.9 years, with it at 7.4 years in Manhattan, 4.4 years in Brooklyn, and 3 years in Queens.
 There are also wide variations from the differing neighborhoods.
 It is a complicated calculation, with assumptions including investment rates of return and home price appreciation.

-If you are not mathematically inclined, and find all of that too complicated, there is a simpler approach.
+If you are not mathematically inclined and find all of that too complicated, there is a simpler approach.
 If you plan on being in the city for only a short period of time, renting is almost certainly the better option due to the flexibility and closing costs.
 But, if you plan on staying in the same place for several years, then it would be wise to do a back of the envelope calculation.
 Factors to consider include the home price, how long you plan on staying, and the interest rate on your mortgage.

 As a simple example, if the purchase price is $1.5 million, and you are placing a 20% deposit, your mortgage is $1.2 million, your monthly payment (principal and interest) is about $5,400, assuming a 3.5% interest rate.
 If this is a co-op or condo, there are maintenance/common charges along with utilities.
 If these come to $2,500, your monthly cost is $7,900.
 This likely far outweighs a typical rent in the city.
 However, a portion of your monthly mortgage is applied to principal, and the interest is tax-deductible.
-In the early years, the payment will be primarily interest.
+In the early years, the payment will be primarily paying down interest.
 This may bring your monthly cost down to $6,000.
 This is still a greater price to pay than renting, but you may choose ownership for the potential price appreciation along with the pride that comes from staking your claim.